 TABLE IV: The calculation of the total error.
-Errors smaller than 0.03 are not included in the total.
-The total value takes into account the correlations among those errors that are parameters in the $M_A$ fit; the others are added to that total in quadrature.
+Errors smaller than 0.03 are not listed The total value takes into account the correlations among those errors that are parameters in the $M_A$ fit; the others are added to that total in quadrature.